U.S. CDC to weigh rare clot risk with J&J's COVID-19 vaccine as use paused

 WASHINGTON, April 14 (Reuters) - A U.S. health advisory panel on Wednesday is set to review six reported cases of rare blood clots in women who received Johnson & Johnson's COVID-19 vaccine one day after federal regulators paused the use of the shot to assess the issue.

-The six cases, in women aged between 18 and 48, were reported out of 7.2 million doses of the J&J vaccine administered in the United States, and were a risk U.S. officials and immunology experts said appeared extremely low, given the novel coronavirus' heavy toll.
+The cases, in women under age 50, were reported out of 7.2 million U.S. doses of the J&J vaccine administered -- a risk federal officials and immunology experts said was extremely low given the novel coronavirus' heavy toll.
+One of the six women died.
+So far, more than 562,362 people in the United States have died from the novel coronavirus.

-J&J's single-dose shot is less widely used across the country compared to the 185 million doses delivered of Moderna MRNA.O and Pfizer/BioNTech's PFE.N, BNTX.O two-shot vaccines, but has been seen as a critical option to expand protections to harder-to-reach populations.
+J&J's single-dose shot is less widely used in the United States compared to the 185 million doses delivered of Moderna MRNA.O and Pfizer/BioNTech's PFE.N, BNTX.O two-shot vaccines.
+However, it has been seen as a critical option to expand protections to harder-to-reach populations.

-The U.S. Centers for Disease Control and Prevention's immunization experts will review the clotting cases and vote on recommendations for future use of the shot.
+The U.S. Centers for Disease Control and Prevention's immunization panel will review the clotting cases and make recommendations when it convenes at 1:30 p.m.
+(1730 GMT).
 The Food and Drug Administration, which approved the vaccine, will then review the analysis and determine the next steps.

-The administration of President Joe Biden said on Tuesday it did not expect the pause in the vaccine's use to impact its fight against the pandemic, as it has enough doses of the two other vaccines to stay on track.
-The FDA said the halt should only last a few days and would also help physicians understand and address any clot risk.
+Biden administration officials have said they do not expect the pause of J&J's vaccine to impact its fight against the pandemic, citing enough doses of the two other vaccines to stay on track.
+The FDA said the halt should only last a few days and would help physicians understand and address any clot risk, which requires a different treatment than typical clots.

-Dr. Anthony Fauci, Biden's chief medical officer, said on Wednesday the pause would allow regulators to see if there were other possible clot cases.
+Dr. Anthony Fauci, President Joe Biden's chief medical officer, on Wednesday told CNN the pause would allow regulators to see if there were other possible clot eventsbut that he did not think there would be many more such cases.

-Asked if thought there could be many more clotting cases, he told CNN: "No, I don't."

 The FDA's pause "very well may be quite temporary," he said separately on MSNBC.
 Following the CDC review, the FDA could decide to resume use of J&J's vaccine, allow its use with some changes, or decide against its continued use, he said.